Tourist attractions of Kenya

 The park joins to a conservation corridor for the Athi-Kapiti plains towards the south of the park making is such a draw for wildlife.
 In addition to the iconic larger animals, there are a number of others to be found here including ostriches, baboons, gazelles, eland, impala, and a very high diversity of birds.
 Including migrants, there are around 500 different bird species found within the park boundaries making it a great place for birders.

 The park includes a rhinoceros sanctuary, which was originally set up in 1963 and become one of the most successful in Kenya.
 The Nairobi National Park is, therefore, one of the only places where visitors have an almost certain chance of seeing black rhinoceros in their natural habitat.

-The ruins were incorporated into a national park in 1948 and continues to be a very popular tourist attraction and is open until 6pm.
+The ruins were incorporated into a national park in 1948 and continue to be a very popular tourist attraction and are open until 6 pm.
 Although the town was abandoned for unknown reasons, there is now a population of guenon monkeys that have taken over the site and are known to commonly interact with tourists.

 The Giraffe Center

 Another must-visit attraction to see, the center cares for different Rothschild giraffes as part of a breeding program to help restock national parks and aid the conservation of giraffe populations.
 Happily, the sanctuary has had high success and is now a major tourist attraction in Nairobi.